Middlesex County Council: Elections and political control

 The county council consisted of elected councillors and co-opted county aldermen.
 The entire body of county councillors was elected every three years.
 Aldermen were additional members, there being a ratio of one alderman to three councillors.
 Aldermen had a six-year term of office, and one half of their number were elected by the councillors immediately after the triennial elections.

 The first elections were held in January 1889.
 The first meeting of the "provisional" county council was held on 14 February 1889 at Westminster Town Hall.
 Although the council did not use political labels, among the aldermen elected were members of the parliamentary Conservative Party.

 From 1919, the scarcely political composition of the council was challenged by the election of members of the Labour Party.
 The 1922 and 1925 elections were, for the most part, not run on party lines.
 In 1928, the majority of the council were described as "Moderate", with Labour forming an opposition.
 Labour continued to make advances at the 1931 election, and this led to the formation of a Middlesex Municipal Association "representative of all anti-Socialist members".
 The association was supported by the various Conservative Party organisations of the county although it was not officially affiliated to the party, and controlled the council until 1946.

 In 1946, Labour took control of the county council for the first time.
 Following this, the Conservative Party contested elections to the county council, winning control in 1949 and holding it at the 1952 and 1955 elections.
 In 1958 Labour regained control.

 At the elections held in 1961, the Conservatives were returned to power.
-These were to be the final elections to the county council: under the London Government Act 1963 the elections due in 1964 were cancelled, with the elections to the shadow Greater London Council being held instead.
+These were to be the final elections to the county council: under the London Government Act 1963 the elections due in 1964 were cancelled, with elections to the shadow Greater London Council being held instead.